holoviz/panel/doc/how_to/server/index.md

-# Running and configuring a Panel server
+# Configuring a Panel server

 The Panel server can be launched either from the commandline (using `panel serve`) or programmatically (using `panel.serve()`).
 In this guide we will discover how to run and configure server instances using these two options.